What is the best chainsaw helmet?

 Here are the things you need to look out for and consider when choosing a chainsaw helmet.

-There are many good options out there, but comfort, fit, and level of protection are key to keep in mind.
+There are many good options out there, but comfort, fit, and level of protection are key to keep in mind – also consider our list of the best chainsaw gloves for hand protection.

 A double visor is common, with a clear plastic base then a mesh made of plastic or metal to add another layer of protection over your eyes.
 If you want to see clearer, look for a visor that can be removed or lifted.